jh0152park/jh0152park/README.md

 - 👋 Hi, I’m @jh0152park
-- 👀 I’m interested in QA / Automation / Test
+- 👀 I’m interested in Frontend or QA / Automation / Test
 - 🌱 I’m currently learning especially python
 - 💞️ I’m looking to collaborate on ...? :0
 - 📫 How to reach me jh0152park@naver.com